Assistive technology is transforming our society. Thanks to incredible advances, more people are able to participate more fully in their daily lives.

 About the author

 Brandy Archie, OTD, OTR/L, CLIPP, CLVT, received her doctorate in occupational therapy from Creighton University.
 She is certified in both Living in Place and Low Vision Therapy.
-Dr. Archie has over 15 years of experience in home health and elder focused practice settings which led her to start AskSAMIE, a curated marketplace to make aging in place possible for anyone, anywhere!
-Answer some questions about the problems the person is having and then a personalized cart of adaptive equipment and resources is provided.
-She is also the founder of AccessAble Living, a company whose mission is also to adapt environments to fit the needs of older adults and serves clients in person in the Kansas City area.
+Dr. Archie has over 15 years of experience in home health and elder-focused practice settings, which led her to start AskSAMIE, a curated marketplace to make aging in place possible for anyone, anywhere!
+Simply answer some questions about the problems the person is having, and AskSAMIE provides a personalized cart of adaptive equipment and resources.
+Dr. Archie is also the founder of AccessAble Living, a company serving clients in-person in the Kansas City area with a mission of adapting environments to fit the needs of older adults.